TalaZiad/Hayat/DEVELOPER_GUIDELINES.md

 Open a PR for your feature, ask for a review from another developer.
 After getting an approvel from another Devloper, Merge your PR with the master.

 That is it.
 Your Feature has beene deployed.

+### Env
+In this Project we use three different enveronements:
+1. Staging: all new features are deployed to the staging env first.
+We test all features together in this env.
+2. Beta(Q&A) : This env is for testing perpouse and for Quilty assurance.
+3. Producation: After testing the features on Staging and on Beta we release the changes to the producation where they become live for the end users.